itsLevande/GCCompanion/README.md

 A primitive tool for creating Groove Coaster arcade stages.

 # About
 This is still very much a work in progress.
 While this program is mostly feature complete, a lot of things may feel unituitive.
 This is by design as I intended GCCompanion to just be a proof-of-concept to show that custom stage creation is very much possible.
-I'll try my best to patch out any unforseen issues as they appear while also taking user feedback into account when designing the next iterations of this tool.
+I'll try my best to patch out any unforeseen issues as they appear while also taking user feedback into account when designing the next iterations of this tool.

 # Required Software
 1. [Blender](https://www.blender.org/download/), for designing the courseline.
 Although any program that can export to .obj files should suffice.